SofiaVynnytska12/UserAnalyzers/README.md

 # UserAnalyzers

 ## Project Description
-UserAnalyzers is a system for generating, storing, and processing user activity data from a fictional web application.
+Web Application Data Generator a system for generating, storing, and processing user activity data from a fictional web application.
 It simulates user actions, stores them in a database, and streams them for analysis.

 ## Technologies
 - Python: Application logic and data generation.